 If it comes in a lot higher, we could see an initial burst in the futures but then lose that as it could bring back concerns about interest rates and the government removing stimulus.

 The Institute for Supply Management-Chicago PMI data and the Reuters/University of Michigan Surveys of Consumers final consumer sentiment reading, both for January, are also on tap for later in the day.
 The Chicago PMI, while still showing an expansionary reading above 50, is expected to dip to 57.4 from 58.7 in December.
 The Reuters/University of Michigan consumer survey is expected to tick up slightly to 73.0 from a reading of 72.5 in late December, according to a poll of economists by Reuters.

 Technology stocks will be in focus one day after Microsoft

 Shares of Microsoft gained 1.7 percent to $29.66 in premarket trading while Amazon climbed 2.9 percent to $129.69.

 S&P 500 futures rose 3.2 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration of the contract.
 Dow Jones industrial average futures gained 18 points, and Nasdaq 100 futures added 4.75 points.

-Dow component Chevron Corp is also scheduled to report results.
+Dow component Chevron Corp

 The U.S. Senate on Thursday voted to confirm Ben Bernanke for another four-year term despite misgivings over what some saw as policy missteps.
 While the confirmation was expected, recent doubts about his support created an overhang for equities.